 With the end of financial year fast approaching, investor thoughts often turn to tax management strategies.
 At this time of year around one in four of our Investment Loan clients choose to fix their interest rate and prepay their interest costs.
 It is well known that there are taxation benefits for some clients who fix and prepay, however the reasons for fixing are not limited to this.
-Many clients choose to fix and pay their interest monthly in arrears to obtain interest cost certainty, and potentially savings, while maintaining their monthly interest payment cycle.
+Many clients choose to fix and pay their interest monthly in arrears to obtain interest cost certainty, while maintaining their monthly interest payment cycle.
 The reasons for fixing will vary from client to client so it’s important to consider the interest rate option that best suits your circumstances.

 Interest paid on an investment loan is generally tax deductible (depending on your circumstances).
 The amount of interest that may be claimed in a financial year would include any interest paid monthly and any interest paid in advance.
 This means a client who during the current financial year has paid 12 months of variable interest and also paid the next 12 months of interest in advance may be able to claim 24 months of interest as a tax deduction.

 Please note that CommSec Adviser Services does not provide tax or interest rate advice.
 We recommend you speak to your financial adviser or tax professional.

 Potential interest savings where your fixed interest rate is lower than the average variable interest rate over the same period.

 Use our Fixed vs. Variable Interest Calculator to compare between fixed and variable interest rates.

 Interest Cost Certainity